mich-j/EMG_HID_mouse/README.md

 - Left mouse button click is triggered by frown, by EMG measurement
 - Head gestures allow to use right mouse button and scroll

+## Hardware
+- Works under control of STM32 microcontroller
+- Acts as a HID device after plugging into USB port
+- BNO055 IMU sensor for measuring head rotations

+## Software
+- I2C bus used to communicate between IMU and MCU
+- Timers utilized for program flow control (no delays)
+- DMA feature used for efficient ADC conversion
+- Raw EMG signal processed using Root Mean Square method
+- FPU coprocessor improves floating point calculations

 (uwaga zmyłka) w nazwie projektu jest człon 'test', ale jest to ostateczna wersja